- Common Name(s):

 Bloom: Early Spring Fruit/Seed/Nut: Fall

-Insects, Diseases, or Other Plant Problems: Oaks in general are susceptible to a large number of diseases, including oak wilt, chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots and powdery mildew.
+Insects, Diseases, or Other Plant Problems: Oaks, in general, are susceptible to a large number of diseases, including chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots and powdery mildew.
+This tree is highly susceptible to oak wilt.
 Potential insect pests include scale, oak skeletonizer, leaf miner, galls, oak lace bugs, borers, caterpillars and nut weevils.

 - 70-90 ft.

 - Insignificant monoecious (having the stamens and the pistils in separate flowers on the same plant.) flowers appear in spring in male catkins (yellowish green) and in female clusters (red tinged).
 Fruits are small globular acorns (to 1/2” long) that have an orange hairy cap that covers less than 1/3 of the nut.
 Acorns appear in September-October, but require two growing seasons to mature.